If you are joining us in Blackpool for the first day of the conference on 30 March 2022…..

 Venue details: Blackpool Winter Gardens

 The Winter Gardens in the heart of Blackpool is home to some of the best conference and event facilities in the UK.
 The venue is full of charm, heritage, and character, and boasts meeting spaces, the likes of which you won’t find anywhere else in the world.
 Officially opening in 1878, you will discover beautiful architecture dating back to the Victorian age, much of which has recently received tasteful refurbishment that is faithful to the building’s proud history.
-You can find out more on the official Winter Gardens website – check out their Heritage page in particular to learn about the interesting stories behind some of the spaces you will experience at the conference, and visit the virtual tour of the Winter Gardens where you can see some of the rooms we’ll be using.
+You can find out more on the official Winter Gardens website – check out their Heritage page in particular to learn about the interesting stories behind some of the spaces you will experience at the conference, and visit the virtual tour of the Winter Gardens where you can see some of their fabulous spaces.

 The venue is fully accessible.
+Please read through our commitment to accessibility at the conference.
 All accessibility information can be found on the Blackpool Winter Gardens and Opera House AccessAble webpages.

 The Conference Centre is located in the town centre and is easily accessible from all areas of the resort using public transport.
 Blackpool has an excellent transport system with the tramway running the whole length of the promenade, and a clean modern and efficient bus service.
 Download the BPL Buses and Trams app to buy tickets, plan your journey and get real time updates on services.

-The full postal address for the Winter Gardens is: 97 Church Street, Blackpool FY1 1HL.
+The full postal address for the Winter Gardens is: 97 Church Street, Blackpool FY1 1HL, with the Conference and Exhibition Centre accessed either just off the Floral Hall in the main complex, or via the separate entrance on Leopold Grove.

 There is loads of accommodation to choose from in Blackpool at a range of prices.
-But a word of warning, don’t leave it too long to book as you are coming at a very popular time.
+But a word of warning, don’t leave it too long to book.

 If you want something more modern, or at different price points, we suggest you take a look at the accommodation listed on this link.
 They are all keen to support our conference and are therefore offering special rates for delegates who stay with them.
 But if you don’t find something you like there, then the official VisitBlackpool website offers a wider choice.
 All accommodation featured has been independently assessed against set criteria.